What is the benefit to landlords?

 Are there limits on rents?

-Landlords have full discretion setting rents, and you should set rent at a reasonable level for the location and condition of your unit.
+Landlords have full discretion on setting rents, and you should set rent at a reasonable level for the location and condition of your unit.
 Each person with rental assistance can afford a different amount, and applicants know what rents they can afford.
 The CDA reviews the rent and utility allowance to determine if we can approve the rent for a particular applicant.

-The CDA looks at two factors.
-First, some rents may not work for families with very low incomes, as residents generally cannot pay more than 40% of their income in rent and be eligible for the assistance.
+• First, some rents may not work for families with very low incomes, as residents in Washington County cannot pay more than 50% of their income in rent at move-in and be eligible for rental assistance.
 This review considers resident-paid utilities.
-Second, the rent must be reasonable when compared to similar nearby rental homes.
-We typically complete and contact you with the review results within three days of receiving the Request for Tenancy Approval form.

 How does the Housing Authority assess if rent is “reasonable?”